 If you need to use one of our services you should contact the Unit.
-The telephone number for our enquiries desk is (021) 650 2818 and the Director's number is (021) 650 2817.
+The telephone number for our enquiries desk is (021) 650 2818.
 Other telephone numbers are listed on our staff page.
-You may also use e-mail or the online contact form on our Contact page.
 If you are a student or a staff member who does not control a budget, it may be a good idea to discuss your needs with your supervisor before approaching the Unit.
-At your first meeting with a member of the Unit's staff a plan which meets your immediate needs will be formulated and you will need to register with the Unit by filling in a registration form.
+At your first meeting with a member of the Unit's staff a plan which meets your immediate needs will be formulated and you will need to register with the Unitby completing the form on our equipment booking page.

 Learning the instruments

 Before you begin in earnest you will probably be required to learn how to operate some of the instruments.
-The responsible Unit officer (usually Mohamed Jaffer, Brandon Weber, or Miranda Waldron) will assign specific tasks to you and will sit with you at the instrument until he/she judges that you are safe to be left alone.
+The responsible Unit officer (usually Mohamed Jaffer, Nasheeta Hanief, or Miranda Waldron) will sit with you at the instrument until he/she judges that you are safe to be left alone.
 During this phase of your learning you should make sure that your instructor is available whenever you need to book the instrument.
 After you have had some experience and are able to operate the instrument safely and competently, you will be allowed to book the instrument whenever you please.
 If you have previous experience on an instrument of the type you wish to use, all you will need to do is take note of the conventions and practices of the Unit and convince one of the Unit officers that you are competent.
 After that you are welcome to book the instrument whenever you need it.

 You must be registered with the Unit before you can make instrument bookings.
-To register, contact the Unit Office for information on how to register on our booking system.
+To register compelet the forms on our booking page.
 Time on one of the electron microscopes can usually be booked up to a week in advance, although special arrangement for booking further in advance can be made if circumstances warrant it.
-You may book as much time as you need.
-If you wish to cancel a booking please do so 24 or more hours in advance.
-For more info, see our Bookings Page.
+You may book as much time as you need but if you wish to cancel a booking please do so 24 or more hours in advance.

 Recording Usage and Consumables

 When you have finished your session in the Unit you must record the actual time you spent using an instrument in the appropriate log book even if you are not being charged for the session.
 The logbook is used for billing purposes and for drawing up usage statistics.
-The statistics are used to justify the purchase of new instruments, therefore you do a disservice to future users if you do not co-operate in this.
-The money raised from the usage fees is for the maintenance of the instruments.
+The statistics are used to justify the purchase of new instruments and the money raised from the usage fees is for the maintenance of the instruments.
 Without this money the Unit cannot keep the instruments in first class condition.
-All consumables must be paid for.
-This includes everything you use except those things that are taken for granted in the prep lab (e.g. distilled water and paper towels).
+All consumables must be paid for, this includes everything you use except those things that are taken for granted in the prep lab (e.g. distilled water, gloves, paper towels).
 There are no exceptions when it comes to paying for consumables.
 The invoice will be sent to your supervisor or finance officer at the end of each month and the account entity under which you operate will automatically be debited.

 When you have finished your session